open-feature/spec/specification/sections/06-tracking.md

 ## Overview

 Experimentation is a primary use case for feature flags.
-In practice, this often means flags variants are assigned to users at random or in accordance to a business rule, while the impact of the assigned variant on some business objective is measured.
+In practice, this often means flag variants are assigned to users at random or in accordance with a business rule, while the impact of the assigned variant on some business objective is measured.
 Vendors and custom solutions often support a _tracking_ or _goal measuring_ API to facilitate the measurement of these business objectives.

 ### Goals